avisiedo/avisiedo.github.io/content/stopping-systemd-in-openshift.md

 Are you using systemd workloads?
 Then this article could be of interest.
-In this article we are going to see how workloads based on systemd can be stopped gracefully on Kubernetes.
+In this article we are going to see how workloads based on systemd can be stopped gracefully on Openshift.

-We are going to do
-hands-on activities, using a simple systemd workload which runs an nginx service.
-We will see the differences between using the workload in Podman and using the workload in Kubernetes.
-Finally we will see how to overcome the limitation in Kubernetes by using container lifecycle hooks.
+We are going to do hands-on activities, using a simple systemd workload which runs an nginx service.
+We will see the differences between using the workload in Podman and using the workload in Openshift.
+Finally we will see how to overcome the limitation in Openshift by using container lifecycle hooks.

 **Prerequisites**